Assessments and Evaluations

 Don’t worry… we’ll leave the needling to the nurses at your family’s doctor’s office!
 These assessments are completely painless and consist of a combination of written, verbal, nonverbal, and social examinations that help to determine your child’s strengths and needs.
 Our staff Psychologist, Catherine Barrett, is very warm and understanding and will make sure that you and your child feel safe and comfortable.
 It is very important for her to build a trusting relationship in order to facilitate the best and most accurate assessment possible.
 She will keep you constantly informed with results and give feedback to help you and your child get on the right track to success.
 To learn more about Catherine, check out her bio page.

-Contact Us For More InformationIf you have more questions about individual therapy or would like to discuss in more detail how Teen Therapy Center can help, we invite you to contact us for more information.
+Contact Us For More InformationIf you have more questions about assessments and evaluations or would like to discuss in more detail how Teen Therapy Center can help, we invite you to contact us for more information.